 The addition of the spinach leaves keeps it moist and adds a wonderful taste.

 Overall, it is a great mix of favors, and would make a perfect recipe for entertaining.

-- 4 salmon fillets (or 2 pounds of whole salmon)
+- 2 pounds salmon fillets, 4 fillets, or 2 pounds of whole salmon

 - 1 tablespoon fresh dill, chopped

 - salt & pepper to taste

 - 1 cup cold water

 - 1 1/2 teaspoons butter